2008–09 Gillingham F.C. season: FA Cup

 As a League Two club, Gillingham entered the FA Cup at the first round stage.
 Bury were defeated by a second-half Andy Barcham goal at Gigg Lane, earning Gillingham a second round tie against Stockport County of League One.
-The first game ended goalless at the Priestfield Stadium, before the Gills came from behind to win 2–1 at Edgeley Park.
+The first game ended goalless at Priestfield Stadium, before the Gills came from behind to win 2–1 at Edgeley Park.
 Premier League side Aston Villa proved too strong for Gillingham in the third round, eventually winning 2–1 in a televised fixture.